 Contribute to the set-up of a regulatory and supervisory regime for CCPs, by providing technical advice for delegated acts and developing technical standards under EMIR 2.2.

-Key objectives Update the regulatory regime for OTC derivatives by developing technical advice and technical standards under EMIR Refit.
+Update the regulatory regime for OTC derivatives by developing technical advice and technical standards under EMIR Refit.

 Develop the relevant reports on post trading matters regarding the applicable regulatory framework (e.g. EMIR and CSDR).

 The EMIR Review has led in 2019 to the adoption of two sets of important amendments to EMIR, one on the regulatory and supervisory regime for CCPs, also known as EMIR 2.2, and the other covering in particular the clearing obligation and the reporting obligation, also known as EMIR Refit.
-ESMA has already started work in 2019 to implement these changes and will continue in 2020.
+ESMA has already started work in 2019 to implement these changes and had planned to finish in 2020, however the deadlines for some RTS have been revised (see Annex I).